Ezeh20/My_zuri_project_phase_contributions/README.md

 These are my contributions which i sent to my personal repository before it got to my team's repository

-1}     I was told to build the sign Up page with necessary form validation which i did with javaScript
+1}     I was told to build the Sign Up page with necessary form validation which i did with javaScript